Only four planes a day touch down at Bora Bora Airport, each carrying less than 70 people. And that’s just how the island likes it.

 But flashing the cash doesn’t have to mean breaking the bank.
 We hope we’ve shown you that it’s possible to make a few savings, especially if you plan ahead.
 If you can’t afford a full week in a luxury overwater villa, then just book it for your last two nights and spend the first few days in a cheap one-star hotel on the main island.
 If your budget doesn’t allow fine dining every night, then visit a local grocery, buy some bread and cheese, and have yourself a midnight picnic on a deserted stretch of the gorgeous Matira Beach.

-At the beginning of this article, we asked “‘How Much Does a Trip to Bora Bora Cost?”
+You started reading this article wondering “how much is a trip to Bora Bora?”.
 Well, if you’re careful, and if you plan ahead, then the answer is “as much as you decide.”

 BTW – If you want to compare Bora Bora with some other dream locations, why not take a look through our guides?
 We compare Bora Bora with Fiji and with The Maldives, to find out which location can really offer you the best vacation of your life.